Our guide to Morocco

 Morocco for Culture

-Morocco for Food
+Morocco for Romance

 Morocco is a food lover’s dream.
 While here, you must do your fair share of “bite-seeing.”
 Allow yourself to get lost in the medina and let your taste buds guide your journey.
 The food here is a fusion of cultures, spices and textures, where sweet, spicy and savory flavors are all balanced harmoniously.
 Sample the country’s most famous dishes, like fragrant tagines served in clay cooking pots, hearty bean soups (B’ssara), smoky roasted vegetable salads (zaalouk), rich tomato, lamb soup (Harira), sticky dates, gooey honey, pillowy bread and fluffy couscous.
 Save room for desert, because Morocco is known for its rich pastries perfumed with fruits, nuts and spices.